More about us

 - We were founded in 1981 to make dialysis services more accessible and convenient for patients in northern Washington state.

-- We provide 91,000 dialysis treatments to more than 500 patients each year in seven centers, at home and in area hospitals.
+- We provide 91,000 dialysis treatments to more than 500 patients each year in eleven centers, at home and in area hospitals.

 - Our Foundation raises funds so our patients can get care they wouldn’t get elsewhere – access to free classes, expensive nutritional supplements or a monthly bus pass, for example.